MP4 file format

+MPEG-4 Part 14 is a standard specified as a part of the MPEG-4 specifications, formally as ISO/IEC 14496-14:2003.
+Unlike the audio-only compression formats MP3 and MP2, MP4 is a container format that can hold various types of media from various codecs.
+During the 2000s, portable media players were sometimes erroneously advertised as "MP4 players", even if they may play a different format like AMV video and not necessarily the MPEG-4 Part 14 format.

 Data streams

 Most kinds of data can be embedded in MPEG-4 Part 14 files through private streams.
 A separate hint track is used to include streaming information in the file.
 The registered codecs for MPEG-4 Part 12-based files are published on the website of MP4 Registration authority (mp4ra.org), but most of them are not widely supported by MP4 players.
-The widely supported codecs and additional data streams are:
+The widely supported codecs and additional data streams are (but many more are also supported, including audio like FLAC or TrueHD):